Telecom-SudParis/k8s-sdn/minikube-installation.md

 # MINIKUBE INSTALLATION

-Note: This document will help you to install Minikube on your Windows and Linux machine.
+**Note**: This document will help you to install Minikube on your Windows and Linux machine.
 For the instruction on macOS, please refer to this link https://kubernetes.io/docs/tasks/tools/install-minikube/

 Minikube implements a local Kubernetes cluster (consisting of one Master node and one Worker node) on a single virtual machine.
 Minikube's primary goals are to be the best tool for local Kubernetes application development and to support all Kubernetes features that fit.

 ## Prerequisite
 You need to have VirtualBox installed on your machine.
-Please also **ENABLE** Virtualization and **DISABLE** Secure Boot in the BIOS Settings.
+Please also **ENABLE** *Virtualization* and **DISABLE** *Secure Boot* in the BIOS Settings.

 ## Table of contents
 1. [Install Minikube on Linux](#install-linux)